pterodactylptarty/Kobo_to_Anki/README.md

-# Kobo Anki Card Generator
+# Kobo to Anki Card Generator

 This project extracts annotations from a Kobo eReader and converts them into Anki flashcards with text and audio for language learning.
 It should translate from any language into English, with the target language on the front and English on the back.
 It uses DeepL for translation and OpenAI for text to speech generation.
 The newly created decks can either be manually added to Anki or automatically uploaded using AnkiConnect.